Fetal growth and Well-Being Assessment

 - The presentation of the fetus (ie head, breech, transverse)

 - The amount of amniotic fluid around the fetus

 - The position of the placenta

-- The blood flow through the umbilical artery (and when indicated blood flow within the fetal brain or liver)
+- The blood flow through the umbilical artery when indicated (and blood flow within the fetal brain or liver if necessary)